Cloudy1986/bank-tech-test/README.md

 ## Test coverage

 - 100%
-- 54 lines covered by tests and 0 lines missing
+- 54 lines covered by tests with 0 lines missing